mohamuhsin/foodies-app/README.md

 ### 10. Using Client Components Efficiently:
 > We demonstrated how to use client component efficiently so that only the needed client components are executed on the client site, such components could be eventhandlers, useEffect or useState and many more.

+### 11. Outputting Meals Data and Images with Unknown dimensions:
+> We used the fill property in nextjs's Image component to output images without setting height and width, because those images are fetched from the server, therefore fill property helps load images dynamically without resolving height and width property.